 It is that simple and that fun.

 - It did get a few small leaks on the edges throughout the day but we simply fixed them by applying more tape to the leaky spot.
 It was super simply.
+(You can fix that by using an iron to seal the edges of a water blob)

 - The blue food dye will fade the longer the blob sits in the sun.
 By 2pm our blue food coloring was totally gone but the kids didn’t care and it was a great way to teach them about the power of the sun.